florestefano1975/ComfyUI-CogVideoX/README.md

 1. prompt (STRING)

-Description: The text that guides the video generation.
+- Description: The text that guides the video generation.

-Type: Multiline string
+- Type: Multiline string.

-Impact: Directly influences the content and style of the generated video.
+- Impact: Directly influences the content and style of the generated video.

 2. image (IMAGE)

-Description: The input image from which to start the video generation.
+- Description: The input image from which to start the video generation.

 Type: Image